leoantony72/Notes/Distributed Systems/Google File System (GFS).md

 	2. Picks one of the server to be the new primary and others to be secondary server.
 Master grants the primary the lease.
 2. Master increments the version number to disk
 3. Tells the primary and secondary to increment the version number
-4. Client writes data to the chunk(in primary server).
-5. Replicates the changes to the replicas
+4. The client **streams the data** to the primary chunk server, which stores the chunk and then forwards the data to the secondary servers (the replicas).
+5. The chunk servers accept the data in a **pipelined fashion**, meaning:
+    - The primary chunk server writes the chunk to its local disk.
+    - The primary server then **streams the chunk data** to the second replica, which stores the chunk, and finally, to the third replica.
+	- This **pipelining** ensures that data is written in parallel to all replicas without waiting for one server to finish before moving to the next.

 #### During a Master reboot